OlivierRaemy/electron/docs/api/power-save-blocker.md

 Stops the specified power save blocker.

-Returns `boolean` - Whether the specified `powerSaveBlocker` has been stopped.

 ### `powerSaveBlocker.isStarted(id)`

 * `id` Integer - The power save blocker id returned by `powerSaveBlocker.start`.

-Returns `boolean` - Whether the corresponding `powerSaveBlocker` has started.
+Returns a boolean whether the corresponding `powerSaveBlocker` has started.